Byron Sher: Legislative accomplishments

 Sher was a major environmental proponent during his time in the legislature.
 Major legislative accomplishments of his include the Groundwater Protection Act (1983), California Clean Air Act (1988), and the California Safe Drinking Water Act (1989).
 He was the chairman of the Natural Resources Committee for 11 years.

 He authored a bill, signed by Jerry Brown, that increased the statute of limitations for rape from three years to six in response to the fact that many serial rapists—such as Melvin Carter—were able to avoid or partially avoid prosecution due to the shorter limit expiring.

-Personal
+Personal life and death

-Near the end of his legislative career, the San Mateo County Board of Supervisors designated January 30, 2004, as Byron Sher Day, calling him "the most effective environmental legislator in the state."
-Sher was married to Linda B. Sher (1932–2014) and they have three children and five grandchildren.
-They lived together in Palo Alto, California for many decades.
-He is professor emeritus at Stanford Law School.
+Near the end of his legislative career, the San Mateo County Board of Supervisors designated January 30, 2004, as Byron Sher Day, calling him "the most effective environmental legislator in the state".

+Sher was married to Linda Bowser (1932–2014), and they have three children and five grandchildren.
+They lived together in Palo Alto, California, for many decades.
+He was Jewish.

+He was a professor at Stanford Law School.

+Sher died at his ranch near Placerville, California, on September 13, 2026, at the age of 98.